palavatv/palava-portal/README.md

 ### Configure using environment variables

 You can set the addresses of the rtc and stun server via environment variables.
-The defaults are a local rtc server 'ws:localhost:4223' and the palava stun server 'stun:93.186.193.18'.
+The defaults are a local rtc server 'ws:localhost:4223' and the palava stun server 'stun:stun.palava.tv'.
 Use `ws:` for unsecured and `wss:` for ssl secured websocket connections.

     $ export PALAVA_RTC_ADDRESS="ws:some_ip[:some_port]"
     $ export PALAVA_STUN_ADDRESS="stun:some_ip[:some_port]"